 The Master’s in Educational Psychology is a fully online graduate degree, providing exceptional flexibility for FAU students.

 Possible Career Paths with an Educational Psychology Degree

 A degree in Educational Psychology is distinctly different from that of School Psychology.
-Educational psychologists concentrate on how effective teaching and learning take place.
-They consider a variety of factors, such as human development, student motivation, classroom management, classroom assessment, and learning theory.
-School psychologists work directly with public and private schools.
-They assess and counsel students, consult with parents and school staff, and conduct behavioral intervention when appropriate.
-Some school districts employ school psychologists full time.
-Unfortunately, at this time, FAU does not have a School Psychology Program.
-For more on school psychology be sure to visit the American Psychological Association: http://www.apa.org/careers/resources/guides/careers.aspx
+Educational psychologists concentrate on how effective teaching and learning takes place, considering a variety of factors, such as human development, student motivation, classroom management, classroom assessment, and learning theory.
+Whereas school psychologists work directly with public and private schools assessing and counseling students, consulting with parents and school staff, and conducting behavioral interventions when appropriate.
+FAU does not have a School Psychology Program, for more information on school psychology please visit: https://www.apa.org/careers/resources/guides/careers